qmk/qmk_firmware/docs/tap_hold.md

 #define TAPPING_FORCE_HOLD
 ```

 When the user holds a key after tapping it, the tapping function is repeated by default, rather than activating the hold function.
-This allows to keep the ability to auto-repeat the tapping function of a dual-role key. `TAPPING_FORCE_HOLD` removes that ability to let the user activate the hold function instead, in the case of holding the dual-role key after having tapped it.
+This allows keeping the ability to auto-repeat the tapping function of a dual-role key. `TAPPING_FORCE_HOLD` removes that ability to let the user activate the hold function instead, in the case of holding the dual-role key after having tapped it.

 Example: